CathieNova/SPT-Haven-Industries-Chloe/README.md

 - **Ammo Crate**: Store your ammo.
 - Haven IPAC (can becrafted in the Medstation)
 - Haven Secure Container (can be crafted in Lavatory)
+- Ammo Crate (can be crafted in Workbench)
-- Item Crate (can be crafted in Lavatory)
+- Item Crate (can be crafted in Workbench)
-- Weapon Crate (can be crafted in Lavatory)
+- Weapon Crate (can be crafted in Workbench)

 ### 76 TCG Anime Cards
 - Waifu Binder to hold all the 76 cards